FAQs about the Foundations-Written Communication (FW)

 Non-native speakers of English are placed based on ELI exemption criteria (if exempt), or by taking the ELI’s writing placement test.
 (Go to the ELI website and click on “Information for Students,” then on “Do I Need to Take ELI Classes?” for ELI exemption criteria.)

 How can I confirm what my FW placement is?

-Native speakers who need to take an FW course will be given an FW placement in STAR/MyUH.
+Native speakers who transfer to Manoa with 30+ credits will be given ENG 190 "placement" in STAR/MyUH.
 They can find this placement by doing the following:

 Non-native speakers should consult the ELI for their placement (which might require a placement exam).

 What if I want to take a different FW course from the one I was placed into?

 You must take the FW course into which you are placed.
 Exceptions are considered only for non-native speakers who demonstrate that their writing is more native-like in nature.

 What if I feel that I am already able to write proficiently and don't need to take an FW course?

 You must complete your FW course by the end of your first year at UHM (or before you have completed 30 credits).